Trend Micro ranks number one in Global Hybrid Cloud Security - IDC

 The company created a GCP Connector to automate the discovery and protection of GCP VM instances and was named 2019 Google Cloud Technology Partner of the Year for Security.

 According to IDC, Trend Micro has not rested on its position, rather continues to invest.

 To this end, Trend Micro launched Cloud One at the end of 2019.
-This unified SaaS platform holistically addresses customer cloud security challenges in several key areas: data centre servers and VMs; IaaS workloads; containers and container services; cloud security posture management; cloud file & object storage services; and serverless.
+This unified SaaS platform holistically addresses customer cloud security challenges in several key areas: data center servers and VMs; IaaS workloads; containers and container services; cloud security posture management; cloud file - object storage services; and serverless.

 The IDC market share ranking comes on the back of similar recognition for Trend Micro in the Forrester Wave: Cloud Workload Security, Q4 2019 report.